 If you’re looking for more oatmeal cookies, check out my Chunky Peanut Butter and Oatmeal Chocolate Chipsters or Oatmeal Craisin Cookies.

-I hope you liked this recipe for Outstanding Oatmeal Cookies as much as I do.
+I hope you liked this recipe for Hurricane Cookies as much as I do.
 If so, please consider rating it and leaving a comment.
 Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!